traviagio/KevinColemanInc.github.io/source/_posts/2014-04-30-nodejs-chat-guide.markdown

 If there are any errors with the xmpp client, they are displayed in the logs and the process is killed.

-The `set_status_method` function wraps the xmpp request to set the status message for the Google Talk client.
+The `set_status_method` function wraps the xmpp request to set the status message for the Google Talk client.sdfsdf
 ## Creating the Client view
 This blog is hosted on Github Pages and talks with my server on a different subdomain (chat.kcoleman.me).
 I loved the style of Google Talk's chat window with the speech boxes pointing to a profile pic.
 Since I don't have a profile pic to use, I replaced that with a name.
 You can style this code to your hearts content, but the Javascript I used looks like this.

 ```javascript